-Welcome to IB Chemistry, Physics, and Honors Integrated Science!Name: Dr. Robert J. Rafka
+Welcome to IB Chemistry, Honors Integrated Science, and Integrated Science!Name: Dr. Robert J. Rafka

-Grade/Subjects: IB Chemistry 11 and 12, Physics, and Honors Integrated ScienceEmail: firstname.lastname@example.org
+Grade/Subjects: IB Chemistry 11 and 12, Honors Integrated Science, and Integrated ScienceEmail: firstname.lastname@example.org

 1.1 Introduction to the particulate nature of matter and chemical changes

 4.2 Covalent bonding

 4.5 Metallic bonding